Caught On Camera: Innocent Children Caught In Middle Of Brazen Shooting In The Bronx

 “I was mad.
 I said, ‘You know, they’re little kids.’
 You’re going to have something with somebody, do it when there’s no kids around,” Hock said.

 Police say the victim was shot in the back and in both legs.
-He made his own way to the hospital.
+He made his own way to the hospital and is expected to survive.

 Dhillon spoke to his family, who says they’re glad he’s going to be OK.